What Conditions Qualify You for Disability Benefits (SSDI) in Pennsylvania?

 Lyme Disease

-This condition occurs when a person is bitten by a tick infected with Borrelia bacteria.
+This condition occurs when a person is bitten by a tick and is infected with Borrelia bacteria.
 Without early intervention, Lyme Disease can cause symptoms like fever, severe headache and stiff neck, heart irregularities, temporary paralysis of facial muscles, pain with numbness or weakness in the arms or legs, loss of concentration or memory problems, and, most commonly, Lyme arthritis.

 Injury